CPAtoCybersecurity/GRCnewsAssistant/README.md

    ```

 The script will:
-- Search for news articles matching your keywords
+- Search for news articles matching your keywords (using NewsData.io)
-- Extract article content and perform AI analysis using fabric
+- Extract article content (with Newspaper4k) and rate the content using the fabric [label_and_rate](https://github.com/danielmiessler/fabric/blob/main/patterns/label_and_rate/system.md) pattern/prompt and your LLM of choice
 - Save the analyzed results to `grcdata_rated.csv`

 ## Output Files